Let me introduce myself!

 Interests and values

 I am a highly motivated, enthusiastic and resourceful person with excellent interpersonal skills and a great team spirit.
 Curious by nature, I love learning as well as sharing knowledge and experience.
 While I respect academic degrees, I have not collected fancy diplomas but I have acquired experience.
 Through life and thanks to people (and also the internet!), I have gained perspectives and an eclectic knowledge.
-This has strengthen my social and emotional intelligence and helps me be a better person everyday.
+This has strengthened my social and emotional intelligence and helps me be a better person everyday.

 My range of interests is very wide… I am an avid podcast listener and through this media and my personal researches, I learned a lot about societal questions, politics and discriminations.
 By living curiously, I see myself as a self-taught learner with a socio-cultural anthropological approach.